roytang/blog/content/post/2008/02/morningtide-release-event.md

 Round 2, game 1: I win by lib-death again.
 Needed only a single Schoolmaster this time.

 Round 2, game 2: Turn four he plays Boldwyr Heavyweights.
 I search out and play Guile.
 He swings for eight.
 I topdeck Weight of Conscience.
-He manages to kill Guile (duh&#8230;Final Sting Faerie).
+He manages to kill Guile (duh...
+Final Sting Faerie).
 I manage to draw him again.

 Round 3, game 1: I overcommit the Drowner and the Schoolmaster + a couple of other guys, and he shows me an Incendiary Command.
 Feast of Footbottomgives him back some elves and I scoop to damage.